Production Designers

 International Experience

-Production designers with credits on major international features and prestige television.
-They understand the expectations of studios and streamers working across the Latin American market and navigate Peru's diverse filming environments.
+Our production designers hold credits on major global features and prestige TV.
+They know what studios and streamers want in the Latin American market.
+They also handle Peru's varied filming settings with ease.

 03.